pi-cubed-cat/pi_cubeds_jokers/README.md

 Discord discussion thread: https://discord.com/channels/1116389027176787968/1348621804696240201

-pi_cubed's Jokers is a lightweight mod with no lovely patching and minimal hooks.
-As a result, there should be minimal crashes due to conflicts with other mods.
+pi_cubed's Jokers is a lightweight mod with minimal lovely patching and hooks.
+As a result, there should be few crashes due to conflicts with other mods.

 ## Recommended Mods
 ### Partner by baimao